caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 The web service is running but if you go to the root URL, <http://localhost:8001/>, you'll get a 404 page.
 We need to create HTML pages to hold the content that will be curated in our recipes application.
 We'll be create three HTML documents and four JavaScript modules to help with that.
 But before we proceed with coding let's think about what we're curating.

-# Part 3:Mockup, what does our metadata look like?
+# Part 3:Mock up, what does our metadata look like?

 name
 : A line of text.
 Held by an`input` element